griffio/griffio.github.io/knowledgebase.md

 ####Environment Drives Culture, Culture Drives Brand

 Companies with intentional culture:

 - Atlassian
 - AtomicObject
 - Thoughtbot
-- Stack Exchange
+- Stack Overflow

 **Brand** is a form of group-think and can be toxic if inhaled internally.
 Output only
 - Corporate marketing often creates the brand first and implements it top-down
+- Brand is arrived at through the on going culture and not by simply inventing a set of values

 Open Plan
 - Desk Farms
 - Ear Cans
 - Furniture Police
+- Meetings
-- Noise
+- Interruptions

 #### Diversity